SeiwonPark/airquality/README.md

 <br/>

 We know that default communication speed of ***3.1 WiFi Module(ESP8266)*** on ESP-01 board is 115200bps.
-By the way, as 9600bps is commonly used due to it's enough speed, let's change speed permanent to 9600bps.
+By the way, as 9600bps is commonly used due to it's enough speed, let's change speed permanently to 9600bps.

 <img width="500" alt="스크린샷 2020-09-03 오후 9 21 53" src="https://user-images.githubusercontent.com/63793178/92114288-8c1df780-ee2b-11ea-8e93-93526da61c7b.png" width="30%">